Asafabekasis/full-examples/README.md

 7.Rxjs, pipes, Directives, ReactiveForms, activation, templates and many more).
 8.Ngrx(Basic Examples).
 9.module Stractures, lazy loading, routing etc.
-10.Many more small Features (dive in the project to see), that i tried to keep simple for understanding.
+10.Many more small Features (dive in the project to see), that i tried to keep simple to understand.
 11.I will update this branch frequently adding new features for part of my skills improvemnt and learning.
 12.If you need an example of anything related to Angular, Node js, express, nestjs, sql server, feel free to write me and ill do my best to add it to this branch.